 I did my claim for Self Employed Income Support Scheme today, but I won’t get much because my copywriting business is very new (September 2019).
 The other business (childbirth education) was never really about the money; it was about the support of pregnant women and their partners.
 I did consider not applying because we are in the extremely fortunate position of not requiring the money to buy food or keep the roof over our heads.
 On the other hand, my income has dropped to zero from my first aid business – it’s pretty darn impossible to teach first aid properly without being face to face.

 So I thought I would claim the grant and I could invest that money to grow the new business – perhaps in some training or outsource some activities to free up more time for writing.
 So I went for it.

 So many other businesses are in a very difficult place right now.
-If you know a business owner who needs sound advice on all the finance options available at the moment, I am doing a shout out for Priti Shah at Lightside Financial.
-Priti can help with all sort of debt management issues from personal to business loans and can offer solutions ranging from re-mortgaing to debt consolidation to filing for bankrupcy.
-Get in touch with her on [email protected].
+If you know a business owner who needs sound advice on all the finance options available at the moment, I am doing a shout-out for Priti Shah at Lightside Financial.
+Priti can help with all sorts of debt management issues from personal to business loans and can offer solutions ranging from re-mortgaging to debt consolidation to filing for bankruptcy.
+Get in touch with her on firstname.lastname@example.org.

 Tuesday 19th May – 35341 deaths – finance clients

 Today was my 19th wedding anniversary – hard to believe that I once looked like this…

 2 children in quick succession definitely took its toll – lol!

 We had a very tasty “lockdown” Thai meal to celebrate and then I did the shopping online – who says romance is dead?!